liyunze-coding/coworking-website/src/pages/widgets.md

 <img src="/assets/multi-task.webp" class="rounded-md mb-5 mt-10 w-68 h-56">

-If you're interested in a task list overlay that allows you to add multiple tasks at a time, check out <a href="https://www.twitch.tv/RyanPython" target="_blank" class="underline hover:text-blue-400">RyanPython's stream</a>!
+If you're interested in a task list widget that allows you to add multiple tasks at a time, check out <a href="https://www.twitch.tv/RyanPython" target="_blank" class="underline hover:text-blue-400">RyanPython's stream</a>!

 ---